OppaAI/Amazing.Grace.iteration/README.md

 ## Overview

-GRACE is an AI companion designed to provide an engaging virtual presence.
-This version, `Ver 2.01-0503`, is a function-oriented implementation demonstrating function calling with Ollama.
-It uses Ollama as the LLM and integrates tools for web searching, weather information, and aurora checking.
+GRACE is an AI system designed to provide an engaging virtual presence.
+This project includes different versions (`agi_v202.py`, `agi_v203.py`) showcasing function calling with Ollama and integration with vision systems.
+It uses Ollama as the LLM and integrates tools for web searching, weather information, aurora checking, and, in later versions, webcam integration with object detection.

+agi_v203.py - chatbot with computer vision using webcam using MoonDream2 vision model and Google Gemma3 LLM that is a multimodal LLM agi_v202.py - chatbot with agentic tools (check weather, check aurora %) using Google Gemma3 LLM with added tool call capability

 ## Features

 *   **Ollama Integration:** Uses Ollama directly for interacting with the language model.
 *   **Function Calling:** Employs Ollama's function calling feature to utilize tools.
-*   **DuckDuckGo Search:** Integrates a tool for searching the web using DuckDuckGo.
+*   **DuckDuckGo Search:** Integrates a tool for searching the web using DuckDuckGo (`agi_v202.py`).
-*   **Weather Information:** Includes a tool for fetching weather information for a given location.
+*   **Weather Information:** Includes a tool for fetching weather information for a given location (`agi_v202.py`).
-*   **Aurora Checking:** Includes a tool for checking the probability of seeing the aurora at a given location.
+*   **Aurora Checking:** Includes a tool for checking the probability of seeing the aurora at a given location (`agi_v202.py`).
-*   **Current Date and Time:** Includes a tool for fetching the current date and time.
+*   **Current Date and Time:** Includes a tool for fetching the current date and time (`agi_v202.py`).
+*   **Webcam Integration:** Integrates webcam to allow AI to see through the camera (`agi_v203.py`).
+*   **Object Detection:** Implements object detection using the Moondream model (`agi_v203.py`, `eye.py`).

 ## Getting Started